project-akri/akri/docs/proposals/zeroconf.md

 }
 ```

-Each Broker Instance is configured with environment variables corresponding to the above value:
+Each Broker Pod is configured with environment variables corresponding to the above value:

 ```bash
 AKRI_ZEROCONF_DEVICE_KIND=_example._tcp